cmehay/pyentrypoint/README.md

     - List of containers names
       - Names are sorted by length, but container ID will be the last element.
   - `id`
-    - Hexadecimal container ID (if available, else empty string)
+    - Hexadecimal container ID (if available, empty string else)
   - `links`
-    - Tuple of `link` object related to this container
+    - Tuple of `link` objects related to this container

 #### environ
 `environ` is the environment of the container (os.environ).